jeremyreeder/gridscout/docs/index.md

 courtesy of [Forward Observer][forward-observer].

 # Blog
-The [GridScout™ Blog][blog] is dedicated to the proficient defensive use of MGRS maps, GridScout™, and other tools well suited to the goals of GridScout™.
+[GridScout™ Blog][blog] is dedicated to the proficient defensive use of MGRS maps, GridScout™, and other tools well suited to the goals of GridScout™.

 # Legal notice
 Site icon, made by [Freepik][freepik] from [flaticon.com][flaticon], is